tidalcycles/tidal-doc/docs/troubleshoot/TroubleShoot_Linux.md

 You can ignore warnings about *'legacy v1 style'*.
 :::

 If you still see an error message, then make sure you have installed the **Full** Haskell Platform and try again.
-If it still doesn't work, ask help on the Forum or on the Discord or RocketChat.
+If it still doesn't work, ask help on one of the [community pages](https://tidalcycles.org/docs/community).

 ## Is SuperDirt alright?